-Woodford is a village in the Blue Mountains in New South Wales, Australia, approximately 90 kilometres west of Sydney.
-Its elevation is 609 metres (1,998 feet) above sea level.
+Woodford is a small mountain village in the Blue Mountains approximately 90 kilometres west of Sydney.

 Woodford was originally known as Mile Hollow and was home to a popular coaching inn, the Woodman's Inn built in 1834.
 After passing through different owners, the inn closed and became a private residence called Woodford House.
 By 1871 the locality also became known as Woodford and the house later became the well-known Woodford Academy, a school for boys and is now a heritage-listed building.